-In this study we standardized southern bluefin tuna (Thunnus maccoyii, SBT) CPUE from Korean tuna longline fisheries (1996-2020) using Generalized Linear Models (GLM) with set by set (operational) data.
-The data used for the GLMs were catch (number), effort (number of hooks), number of hooks between floats (HBF), fishing location (5° cell), and vessel identifier by year, quarter, and area.
-We explored CPUE by area and identified two separate areas in which Korean vessels have targeted SBT.
+In this study we standardized southern bluefin tuna (Thunnus maccoyii, SBT) CPUE from Korean tuna longline fisheries (1996-2021) using Generalized Linear Models (GLM) with set by set (operational) data.
+The data used for the GLMs were catch (number), effort (number of hooks), number of hooks between floats (HBF), fishing location (5° cells), and vessel identifier by year, quarter, and area.
+We explored CPUE by area and identified two separate areas (CCSBT statistical area 8 and 9) in which Korean vessels have targeted SBT.
 SBT CPUE was standardized for each of these areas.
-We applied two alternative approaches, data selection and cluster analysis, to address concerns about target change through time which can affect CPUE indices.
-Explanatory variables for the GLM analyses were year, month, vessel identifier, location (5° cell), number of hooks, and targeting (HBF and cluster).
+We applied two alternative approaches, data selection and cluster analysis, to address concerns about target change over time that can affect CPUE indices.
+Explanatory variables for the GLM analyses were year, month, vessel identifier, location (5° cells), number of hooks, and targeting (HBF and cluster).
 GLM results for each area suggested that year, month, location, and targeting effects were the principal factors affecting the nominal CPUE.
 The standardized CPUEs for both areas decreased until the mid-2000s and have shown an increasing trend since that time.